tomarrell/snake/verifier/README.md

 >> JSON Request Payload
 {
   gameId: string,
+  width: int,
+  height: int,
   score: int, // the previously signed score
   snake: Snake, // the previously signed position of the snake
   fruit: []Fruit, // the previously signed position of the fruit
-  signature: string, // the most recent signature, corresponding to gameID, score, snake and fruit
+  signature: string, // the most recent signature, corresponding to gameID, width, height score, snake and fruit
   ticks: [ // in the order that they occurred since the last fruit was eaten
     { velX: int, velY: int },
     { velX: int, velY: int },